freenas/freenas-docs/README.md

 Perl must be installed.

 The following software must be installed at minimum.
 If this is the first time pkg has been used on the system, it fetches and installs itself.
 Say yes to the prompts to do so.
 Once it has completed, finish installing the needed software.

 Instructions are given for both ports and packages, as some software might not have a package.
 Try the pkg command first, as it is faster.
 If the pkg command succeeds, it is not necessary to run the make command as the software is already installed; however if it fails, use the make command to install the software.
 If the software is already installed, the pkg command will indicate that the most recent version is already installed.

 ```
 portsnap fetch extract
 pkg install devel/git                    (make -C /usr/ports/devel/git install clean)
 pkg install textproc/py-sphinx           (make -C /usr/ports/textproc/py-sphinx install clean)
-pkg install textproc/py-sphinxcontrib-httpdomain (make -C /usr/ports/textproc/py-sphinxcontrib-httpdomain install clean)
 rehash
 ```

-To generate a PDF version of the documentation, this software also must be
+To generate a PDF version of the documentation, this software also must be installed:
-installed:

 ```
 pkg install print/tex-formats            (make -C /usr/ports/print/tex-formats install clean)
 pkg install print/tex-dvipdfmx           (make -C /usr/ports/print/tex-dvipdfmx install clean)
 pkg install print/tex-dvipsk             (make -C /usr/ports/print/tex-dvipsk install clean)
 pkg install print/tex-xetex              (make -C /usr/ports/print/tex-xetex install clean)
 pkg install devel/gmake                  (make -C /usr/ports/devel/gmake install clean)
+pkg install x11-fonts/materialdesign-ttf (make -C /usr/ports/x11-fonts/materialdesign-ttf install clean)
 ```

 Choose a place to store the source code and change to that directory (we will refer to it as /path/to/your-build-directory).
 Then check out the source code from git:

 ```
 cd /path/to/your-build-directory